 Walter Shewhart developed the methods for statistical analysis and control of quality.

 W. Edwards Deming taught methods for statistical analysis and control of quality to Japanese engineers and executives.
+This can be considered the origin of TQM.

 Joseph M. Juran taught the concepts of controlling quality and managerial breakthrough.